jordanr/js2fbjs/README.txt

 This library will parse JavaScript and translate it into Facebook JavaScript.

+Check out the FBJS test console at http://apps.new.facebook.com/jstofbjs/.

 == Features
 * Integrates with Facebooker
 * Translates JavaScript DOM accessor into getter/setter functions